krypton97/react-webpack2-golang-kit/README.md

 a)Download or clone this repo

-b) Edit the http.Dir() path
+b) Edit the http.Dir() path in server/main.go file

+c) install webpack gloabally

-c)Install the modules and run the bash file (you'll need to manually run the commands on windows)
+d)Install the modules and run the bash file (you'll need to manually run the commands on windows)